tskit-dev/tutorials/counting_topologies.md

 ```

 :::{note}
-The treatment of topologies in `tskit` is restricted to trees with a single defined root,
+The treatment of topologies in {program}`tskit` is restricted to trees with a single defined root,
 without nodes with a single child (i.e. trees must consist of nodes that are either leaves,
 or internal nodes with two or more children).
 For convenience in the examples
 below, trees are drawn with the tips flagged as samples, although whether a node is a sample or